erikw/tmux-powerline/README.md

 ```
 # Hacking

-This project can only gain positivly from contributions.
+This project can only gain positively from contributions.
 Fork today and make your own enhancments and segments to share back!